 - In programs 6 months or greater, can you provide at least three comprehensive departmental and/or functional rotations.

-- Can I provide housing and transportation assistance and or support?
+- Can you provide housing and transportation assistance and or support?

 - Are you willing and able to provide cultural activities and teach an international participant about U.S. culture?